 With many years of quality service in the healthcare industry, Cedar Rapids OB Gyn prides itself in providing fibroid treatment services to patients throughout Cedar Rapids, Iowa.
 If you and your care provider determine that you have uterine fibroids, it is a good idea to discuss the various alternative treatment options for fibroids that are available to you, including uterine fibroid embolization (UFE).

 The highly trained OB Gyns at Cedar Rapids Ob Gyn have extensive experience diagnosing and treating uterine fibroids.
-If you have been diagnosed with fibroids and are in need of treatment, call our OB Gyn office in Cedar Rapids at (319) 363-2682 for a consultation today!
+If you have been diagnosed with fibroids and are in need of treatment, call our OB Gyn clinic in Cedar Rapids at (319) 363-2682 for a consultation today!

 DIAGNOSIS AND WATCHFUL WAITING

 If your fibroids do not cause symptoms, there is no need to treat them.
 Your OB Gyn may want to watch them and monitor for any fibroid growth at each of your annual gynecological (OB/GYN) examinations.
 Some women may have fibroids, but not experience symptoms that affect their daily life.

 Medications for uterine fibroids target hormones that regulate your menstrual cycle, treating symptoms such as heavy menstrual bleeding and pelvic pressure.
 They don’t eliminate fibroids, but may shrink them.
 The side effects of using these medications are similar to the symptoms experienced as a result of hormonal changes during and after menopause.
 These include weight gain, hot flashes, vaginal dryness, mood swings, changes in metabolism and infertility.
 In almost all cases, once hormone therapy has been stopped, fibroids tend to grow back, possibly reaching their original size again.
 This often occurs if the use of hormone therapy is not accompanied by another treatment.